How To Create Your Wedding Guest List

 3. Avoid last-minute additions.

 Inevitably, you're probably going to hear something along the lines of, "I can't wait to come to your wedding!" from someone not on your invite list.
 Rather than blurting out, "Me too!" and hastily mailing an invitation, stick to your guns.
-An easy out is to blame it on venue space limitations ("I'm so sorry, I wish we could invite everyone but unfortunately our venue is really tight on space.").
-Otherwise, you'll wind up with a bloated guest list and a giant headache later down the road when you're forced to cut the guest list.
+An easy out is to blame it on venue space limitations ("I'm so sorry, I wish we could invite everyone, but unfortunately, our venue is really tight on space.").
+Otherwise, you'll wind up with a bloated guest list and a giant headache later down the road when you're forced to cut people out.